ArctiqTeam/Holacracy-Constitution/Holacracy-Constitution.md

 ## Preamble

 The ***“Ratifiers”*** are adopting this ***“Constitution”*** as the formal authority structure of the specified ***“Organization”***.
-The Ratifiers and all other ***“Partners”*** that the Organization has engaged to take part in its governance and operations must do so in alignment with the rules and processes defined herein.
+The Ratifiers and all other ***“Team Members”*** that the Organization has engaged to take part in its governance and operations must do so in alignment with the rules and processes defined herein.

 The Ratifiers or their successors may amend this Constitution or repeal it using whatever authority they relied upon to adopt it.
-Amendments must be in writing and published to all Partners.
+Amendments must be in writing and published to all Team Members.

 ## Article 1: Organizational Structure